Using Technology for God’s Mission: Leading and Learning Together

 - We have set out how we will measure the success of our project.
-(If successful, where do we wish the ministry to be in 1 year?)
+(If successful, where do we wish the ministry to be in one year?)

 - We have the support of our parish leadership (lay and clergy).

-- We have the support of our area bishop.
+- We have the support of our bishop.

-- Before applying contact your area bishop for their approval.
-The area office will send an approval email to email@example.com.
+- Before applying, contact your bishop for their approval.
+The bishop’s office will send an approval email to email@example.com.
 We need to receive that email before the Reach Panel will consider your application.

 - Email your application, the Reach Grant Form and your budget summary to firstname.lastname@example.org.
 For questions, advice and support, contact Elizabeth McCaffrey by email at email@example.com.

-- Prepare for a virtual (via Zoom) or in-person (once we move back to the Synod Office) 10-minute pitch to the Reach Panel and be ready for 10 extra minutes of questions, feedback, encouragement and advice.
+- Prepare for a virtual (via Zoom) or in-person 10-minute pitch to the Reach Panel and be ready for 10 extra minutes of questions, feedback, encouragement and advice.
 We’ll contact you with appointment options once we receive your application.

 The small print